TheThingsNetwork/lorawan-stack/DEVELOPMENT.md

-│   ├── ttn-lw-cli      the command-line-interface for The Things Stack for LoRaWAN │   └── ttn-lw-stack    bundles the server binaries that form The Things Stack for LoRaWAN ├── config              configuration for our JavaScript SDK and frontend ├── doc                 detailed documentation on the workings of The Things Stack for LoRaWAN ├── pkg                 contains all libraries used in The Things Stack for LoRaWAN │   ├── component       contains the base component; all other components extend this component
+│   ├── ttn-lw-cli      the command-line-interface for The Things Stack for LoRaWAN │   └── ttn-lw-stack    bundles the server binaries that form The Things Stack for LoRaWAN ├── config              configuration for our JavaScript SDK and frontend ├── data                data from external repositories, such as devices, frequency plans and webhook templates ├── doc                 detailed documentation on the workings of The Things Stack for LoRaWAN ├── pkg                 contains all libraries used in The Things Stack for LoRaWAN │   ├── component       contains the base component; all other components extend this component